Loads of brands are doing it. There’s a lot of money in it! But what is greenwashing, exactly?

 Clearly, people are demanding that what they buy is kinder to the planet.

-Sadly, there is bad news to match this: most ‘green’ products on the market are not actually eco-friendly at all.
+Sadly, there is bad news to match this.
+Namely, the fact that most ‘green’ products on the market are not actually eco-friendly at all.
 As a result of high consumer demand for earth-friendly products, many manufacturers have simply used marketing and packaging to mislead customers into thinking their goods are ecological.

 So common is this deceptive practice, a term has been coined for it: greenwashing.